La culture du lin en France : rencontre avec Hubert Brisset, dirigeant d’Opalin

 Why does flax grow in this particular region?

-Where is linen produced worldwide?
+Where is flax production worldwide?

 How are these first stages of linen production organized?